 What to do in Malta

-Malta offers the visitor a varied annual calendar from cultural events to summer festivals.
-Carnival begins the year’s events; a lively parade with decorated floats, accompanied by bands and dancers.
-Carnival is held during the 4 days preceding Ash Wednesday.
-The Holy Week celebrations mark an important period in the year’s event, when Maundy Thursday Pilgrimages, Good Friday Processions and Easter Sunday celebrations are held in most towns.
 Malta’s harvest festival known as ‘Mnarja’ , falls on the 28-29 June, and opens the ‘Summer Season’.
-Characteristic of this season are the village feasts or ‘festi‘ (one or more feasts are held every week-end during Summer) in honor of the patron saint of the particular town or village.
+Characteristics of this season are the village feasts or ‘festi‘ (one or more feasts are held every weekend during Summer) in honor of the patron saint of the particular town or village.
 Held over a period of five days, the feasts include church services, decorated streets, band marches and spectacular firework displays in the evenings.
-Take a day trip to Sicily and explore the neighbouring Island.

 Essential Facts about Malta